-Why App-level Security is Essential in Today’s Mobile Climate
+Why is App-Level Security Essential in Today’s Mobile Climate?

 The enterprise cybersecurity world is facing a shakeup.
 Traditional methods, such as firewalls and anti-malware, are proving insufficient to the task of today’s configurations.
 With mobile devices, varied network connection points and cloud services all in play, companies can’t simply create a border and expect to keep it closed against attacks.